modifyhq/jekyll-github-example/README.md

 The following steps assume you have a Modify team with the slug `my-team`.

-Create a new workspace with the slug `jekyll-example-job` and base branch ID `master`.
+Create a new workspace with the slug `jekyll-github-example` and base branch ID `master`.

 Create a new Modify connector in your workspace called `docs` with `Editable` access mode.